Ex-Florida state senator paid bogus candidate to ‘siphon votes,’ police say, in race GOP narrowly won

 The scheme allegedly began on May 15, 2020, as a tight race for the 37th district’s state senate seat was shaping up between the incumbent Rodriguez and Garcia, the founder of Latinas for Trump who helped campaign for then-President Donald Trump.
 (Rundle said Garcia is not implicated in the case.)

-Early that morning, former Florida State Sen. Frank Artiles (R) contacted Alex Rodriguez and asked for help with a “political matter,” the third party candidate later told police.
+Early that morning, former Florida state senator Frank Artiles (R) contacted Alex Rodriguez and asked for help with a “political matter,” the third-party candidate later told police.

 The two men met at Artiles’s home in Palmetto Bay, Fla., that same day to discuss a deal in which Alex Rodriguez would run against the incumbent with the same last name in hopes that confused voters would accidentally choose the wrong candidate, according to the affidavit.
 In exchange, Artiles allegedly offered to pay him $50,000.